-At December 31, 2023, the Company had an aggregate of 2,824,362,157 common shares issued and outstanding.
+At December 31, 2024, the Company had an aggregate of 2,845,961,365 Common Shares issued and outstanding, and 2,864,230,383 as at the date of this AIF.

-Under the Company's Stock Option Plan and Share Unit plans, the Company may grant options to purchase up to 10% of the issued and outstanding Common Shares at the time of grant to its Directors, officers, employees and consultants.
-The number of shares issuable under these plans at any specific time to any one recipient shall not exceed 5% of the issued and outstanding common shares of the Company.
-As at the date of this AIF, the Company had 107,403,000 outstanding options to purchase Common Shares at an average exercise price of CAD 0.06 per share.
+Under the Company's stock option plan, deferred share unit plan and share unit plan, the Company may grant options, performance share units ("PSUs"), restricted share units ("RSUs") and deferred share units ("DSUs") to acquire up to 10% of the issued and outstanding Common Shares at the time of grant to its directors, officers, employees and consultants.
+The number of Common Shares issuable under these plans at any specific time to any one recipient shall not exceed 5% of the issued and outstanding Common Shares.
+As at the date of this AIF, the Company had 37,913,328 outstanding options to purchase Common Shares at an average exercise price of CAD \$0.08 per Common Share.
 The options vest over a period of two years and will expire at the end of five years if not exercised.
-The Company also had outstanding at the date of this AIF under its Deferred Share Unit Plan 20,348,755 Deferred Share Units ("DSUs") and under its Restricted Share Unit Plan 62,623,336 Restricted Share Units ("RSUs").
-The DSUs were granted to non-executive Directors of the Company, are fully vested and at the end of service of a Director are redeemable in either cash or shares of the Company or a combination of both.
+The Company also had outstanding at the date of this AIF under its deferred share unit plan 22,270,235 DSUs and under its share unit plan 53,126,661 RSUs, and nil PSUs.
+The DSUs were granted to non-executive directors of the Company, are fully vested and at the end of service of a director are redeemable in either cash or Common Shares or a combination of both.
 The RSUs were granted to certain officers, employees and consultants, vest over three years, and are redeemable into shares of the Company after vesting.